 Leasehold alterations

 As a Tower Hamlet Council leaseholder, you can make changes to your home to suit your style and needs.
 However you must seek permission from Leasehold Services before making certain alterations to your home.
-This follows your lease terms.
+This is in line with your lease terms.
 It also includes any Planning and Building Control approval that may be needed.

-A leaseholder breaks their lease if they make changes to their home without our written permission.
+A leaseholder will be in breach of their lease if they make changes to their home without our written permission.
+This may also have an implication on making a building insurance claim in the future.
 To fix this breach, they may need to restore their home to its original state.

 Alterations that require our formal permission include:

-- replacing kitchen and bathroom units - if it alters the electrical, gas or drainage systems.
+• replacing bathroom and kitchen units - if it alters the electrical, gas or drainage systems.

-The list is not complete.
+The above is not a full list but examples of what type of alterations would require our prior consent.
 We strongly advise leaseholders to contact us before doing any work.

 Making an application

-You need written consent for alterations from Tower Hamlets Council.
-This is in addition to any necessary Planning and Building Control approvals.
+You need written consent for alterations from us (Leasehold Service Team).
+This is in addition to any necessary Planning and Building Control approvals you may require.

 If your proposal is accepted, you will usually get a conditional consent letter.
-This letter will list conditions you must meet before receiving full written consent.
+This letter will list conditions you must meet before we can send you full consent.

 In the past, leaseholders needed to get Building Regulations approval from Building Control for building works.
 This included minor or major changes to their flat, altering its layout, or installing a new fire doorset.